Table of Content

 Early Warning Signs of Psychosis

 Some warning signs that can be detected at an early stage include excess worry about performance at school or work, difficulty concentrating, having extreme, often inappropriate feelings, difficulty maintaining relationships, difficulty maintaining personal hygiene, irregular sleeping patterns, and suspicion towards those around the person affected.
-It is important to note, however, that any or more of these signs do not necessarily confirm bipolar psychosis and only a professional can provide a comprehensive diagnosis.
+It is important to note, however, that any or more of these signs do not necessarily confirm bipolar psychosis, and only a professional can provide a comprehensive diagnosis.

 Delusions

-Delusions are false beliefs that feel very real for those experiencing it.
+Delusions are false beliefs that feel very real for those experiencing them.
 It can come in different types.
 Delusions of grandeur make one feel that they are more important and deserving of more than others around them.
-Paranoid delusions are characterized by feelings that people around them want to actively harm them.
-By altering one’s perception of reality, delusions greatly influence behavioral changes and impact a person’s mental health further.
+Paranoid delusions are characterised by feelings that people around them want to actively harm them.
+By altering one’s perception of reality, delusions greatly influence behavioural changes and impact a person’s mental health further.

 Hallucinations